Starting off in Dunkirk

 Today, her objective is to give a second life to the plastic material of this sector, in particular the collectors which are used to collect the oysters and the bags used to put them in breeding.
 Her ideal would be to transform them into durable objects useful for shellfish farming to reduce the production and consumption of plastic in this industry.

-During the PO Lab she crushed and melted the collectors and bags that allowed her to transform them into ingots for the My Plastic Footprint project and into slabs for Purple Alternative Surface.
+This week she crushed and melted the collectors and bags, successful experiments that allowed her to transform them into ingots for the Mon Empreinte Plastique project and into slabs for Purple Alternative Surface.

-See you in November for the next sessions
+See you at the next session in Lebanon!